Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 - Your Leader's meticulous works of art are a paragon of utter perfection and shall bring immeasurable awe to all peoples, just as he does to himself.

 - VIsualPlugin is deserving of the title of 'Vecistanous', a rank which brings envy to his foes and decorous praise from his allies.

-# Notes on Foreign Relations

-Vecistan maintains a long list of relationship with national allies and enemies, some of which are covert.
-Vecistan's official diplomatic status may not reflect the current public discourse.

-## Avionlix

-- Avionlix is a Rōbloxian private citizen from outside Vecistan's domain.

-- Vecistan were familiar with Avionlix since 2021.

-  - Both parties have covertly been on friendly terms.
-  - Both parties regularly communicate on Discord.

-- Sham war was declared on 2022-06-03 09:19 UTC.

-  - The public name was War of Aerobellescence.

-  - Despite nominal declaration, no soldiers were deployed.

-  - In public materials, make sure to:

-    - Characterise Avionlix as 'brutish'.

-    - Cherry-pick or fabricate examples of written text where Avionlix says dumb stuff.

-    - Avoid characterising Avionlix as a single being; preferred to use 'Avionlix hoarde' or 'the Avionlix'.

-  - All surrender declarations by Avionlix are staged and are often portrayed by Vecistani animators at the discretion of Vecistanous.

-    - 2022-09-06: declaration fabricated; aired once and briefly mentioned in 2022 Innovation Awards special.

-## Byfron

-- Byfron is the company currently responsible for maintaining the anti-cheat quantum manipulation platform used for the Rōblox metaphysicum.

-  - Hyperion is the name of that platform.

-  - In public materials, preferred to use 'Byfron' for personification.

-- In October 2022, Byfron emerged into the Rōblox metaverse to build their quantam platform.

-  - At the time, Byfron was declared a minimal threat to Vecistani national security.

-- In late April 2023, Hyperion was being gradually rolled out to the Rōblox citizenry.

-  - As the national-security risk was rising, Vecistan didn't have any short-term plans to win Byfron in a hypothetical war.

-- Hyperion was made universal from 2023-05-04 00:48 UTC.

-  - Main contentive points were impaired ability to fly in public Rōblox worlds and weakened use of ReShade.

-- War shortly declared after.

-  - Twenty-three days of inflamatory content aired on Vecistani broadcast.

-  - Alternative Rōblox-like metaworlds were considered, but not acted upon, for civilian evacuation.

-- War with Byfron ended on 2023-10-26 following the colaition of Synapse Softworks LLC and Rōblox.

-  - **Important 2023-10-26:** expunge all records of conflict with Byfron.

-  - Current public materials should communicate yearning for full co-operation and openness to interop with Byfron.

 # Vecistani Constitution & the War of Çıkış